FiveBooks Interviews

-Franklin Foer on the Roots of Liberalism
+The best books on The Roots of Liberalism

 Our weekly series on American progressivism continues with the journalist and author discussing the genesis of liberalism – and how the Civil War remade politics

-The birth story of American liberalism is the subject of the book that you are working on.
+is the subject of the book that you are working on.
 Please give us a preview.

 The book I’m writing grows out of my obsessive interest in conservative history.
 There is a clear asymmetry.
 Conservatives have a canon of texts and things that provide some ideological clarity.
 That should make liberals jealous – they have lost touch with their ideological forebears, and the sustenance that comes with having a genealogy of their beliefs.
 I’ve set about trying to help liberals trace their roots.